-If you need a bit more flexibility than the built-in charts can give you, Kanbanize now makes it very easy to build custom dashboards directly in PowerBI.
+If you need a bit more flexibility than the built-in charts can give you, we have put together a how-to for building PowerBI Dashboards for Kanbanize.

 How long will it take to complete a complex project with say 100 work items?
 To answer this question, you want to get to know the Monte Carlo simulation.

 Keep an eye on current performance levels with the WIP Run Chart and Aging WIP Chart and detect possible risks long before they become problems.

 To deliver work faster (who does’t?), you need to know where to focus.
 The Flow Efficiency and Heatmap charts are two important tools you need to know!

 Learn how to use the Cycle Time Scatter Plot to predict how long it will take to complete some work.
 You will also see some common patterns to look out for.